Mixed Berry Smoothie

 I used a mixture of blueberries, raspberries and strawberries but feel free to mix and match any frozen berries up to 1.5 cups.
 Blackberries or cherries would also be delicious.

 I like almond butter in smoothies for the creaminess and flavour it adds.
 In addition, almond butter also contains calcium, zinc, iron, folate, niacin, phosphorus and magnesium.
-As an alternative to almond butter, you could also use whole almonds or any other nut, hemp seeds, chia seeds, ground flax or even avocado.
+As an alternative to almond butter, you could also use whole almonds or any other nut, hemp seeds, chia seeds, ground flax or even avocado for healthy fats.

 Adding some healthy fats along with the carbohydrates from the berries and banana can help slow digestion resulting in more stable blood sugar levels after drinking this smoothie.
 And finally, including a source of fat with vitamin and mineral-rich foods can help improve the bioavailability of fat-soluble nutrients.